Gods-fun/Devotion/readme.md

 **Warning: This is experimental open source software that has not been audited.
 Use it at your own risk.
 Interacting with this software could result in the loss of funds.**

-*Built with ❤️ for agent developers everywhere by https://gods.fun and https://*
+*Built with ❤️ for agent developers everywhere by Gods https://gods.fun and ai16z partners https://elizaos.ai/

 ---